BitsInMyBlood/100-days-of-code/log.md

 **Today's Progress: Continuing the "product landing page" project.

 **Thoughts:** again, I'm failing at styling these projects well.
 I suppose I'll go though and style them all better, at some point.

+## Day 20 December 8, 2018

+**Today's Progress: Worked on the "product landing page".

+**Thoughts:** Had to cut it short, will resume tomorrow.